Due to the COVID pandemic, the observatory is currently closed to the public.

 The Saint Mary's College Geissberger Observatory is the vision of the Prof. Ronald P. Olowin (1945-2017), and was created with a generous gift from the Geissberger family in memory of Norma Geissberger.
 The proposal for the observatory has antecedents in correspondence of Br.
 Raphael Patton going at least as far back as 1983.
 Today the observatory is managed by Prof. Aaron Lee.

 In spring of 2017, Profs.
-Hans de Moor and Brian Hill along with senior undergraduates Katherine Damiano and Justin Robinson the observatory took its first steps toward differential photometry of variable stars beginning with eclipsing binaries.
+Hans de Moor and Brian Hill along with senior undergraduates Katherine Damiano and Justin Robinson took the first steps toward using the observatory for differential photometry of variable stars.
 Thanks to additional gifts in memory of Prof. Olowin, in 2018 an upgrade of virtually all of the astronomy equipment used for both teaching and research was undertaken.